hchenqide/ThesisNotes/chrono.md

 - unassigning happens through reason clauses (deleted or invalid)
 - an invalid reason can happen to become valid again, so unassigning should happen lazily, or just reassigning to higher level without unassigning

-- during conflict analysis, invalid reason clauses can be lazily discovered and dropped
+- during conflict analysis, invalid reason clauses are lazily discovered
-- actually the assignments with invalid reason clauses can just be regarded as decisions
+- assignments with invalid reason clauses are regarded as decisions
-- three decisions on the same level that caused a conflict can cause reassignment on a higher level
+- multiple decisions can be on the same level. during conflict analysis, decisions on the highest level: (so that learnt clause wouldn't be conflict itself (contains more than 2 falses on the highest level))
+  - one: reassign negation on a lower level by learnt clause
+  - two: one of them reassign negation on the same level by learnt clause
+  - more than two: find another level, either reusing lower levels or allocating higher levels, and put two on the highest level:
+    - use a lower level: others reassign on the lower level, one of the two left reassign negation on the same level
+    - use a higher level: one of the two reassign on the higher level, the other reassign negation on the higher level

 - so all decision can be made on level 0, until there is a conflict then the level of second is increased to propagate the third
+- is it possible to use two levels only?

+reassign negation: (same level)

+reassign: (higher level)

+reassign negation: (higher level)